Skip to main content

 warning

 Static firefights are a death sentence on Hard and above.
-Bunnyhopping is not an optional exploit.
-It is a mandatory survival skill for endgame content.
+Bunnyhopping is a mandatory survival skill for endgame content, not an optional exploit.

 Every boss has a distinct telegraph before a major attack.
 Watch animations, not health bars.
 When the boss winds up, stop shooting and dodge.
 Prioritize survival over damage.